ashbanner/react-project/README.md

 Material UI Skeleton is being used as a placeholder to show the user a visual indication that data is being loaded.

+## Note on the Create API Endpoint

+The create person api endpoint returns a person that does not match the data submitted in the request body.

 ## DAML Templates

 I wanted to take the opportunity to share some insights I've gained about DAML.
 If I were to construct a similar application using DAML, the following templates would likely be part of my implementation.